St Clair Street and Mille Street,

 Styles: Streamline Moderne

-Located in the Pathhead district to the northeast of Kirkcaldy, Fifeshire.
-The Rio Cinema was opened in 1937.
+Located in the Sinclairtown district to the northeast of Kirkcaldy, Fifeshire.
+The Rio Cinema was opened on 1st February 1937 with Phil Regan in “Laughing Irish Eyes”.
 It was designed in a Streamline Moderne style by Edinburgh architect Thomas Bowhill Gibson.
 It had a 26ft wide proscenium and was equipped with a RCA sound system.
-It was operated by Scottish Central Cinemas and was still open in 1966 when the proscenium was 44ft wide.
-It became a bingo club, which was destroyed by a fire in 1979.
+It was operated by Scottish Central Cinemas Ltd, a subsidiary of the Caledonian Associated Cinemas Ltd. chain.
+It was still open in 1966 when the proscenium was 44ft wide.
+It became a bingo club operated by Kingsway Entertainments.
+It was destroyed by a fire in 1979.

-A new purpose-built bingo club was built on the site, later becoming a Gala Bingo Club which closed in 2006.
-It is now a Wonder World childrens' play area,
+A new purpose-built bingo club was built by Kingsway Entertainments on the same site.
+From 1993 it became a Granada Bingo Club, then Coral Bingo followed by Gala Bingo.
+It was finally operated by Dean Entertainments as a Premier Bingo Club which closed in 2006.
+It is now a Wonder World’s of Softplay, a childrens' play area.

 Just login to your account and subscribe to this theater.